ThomasBaldi/STUDY-EP-stock-sales/README.md

 - This endpoint checks if the quantity is available in the inventory and if it is, it'll update the quantity of the desired cart item, otherwise it'll notify the user with a response body of the too high quantity request and showing the max available current quantity of the ionventory.
 - If any other error happens, it'll be handled and a relevant response will be sent.

+---

-2. Registered users can remove a spoecifc cart item from their cart through "DELETE/cart_item/:id" by passing the specific cart item id as a parameter.
+3. Registered users can remove a spoecifc cart item from their cart through "DELETE/cart_item/:id" by passing the specific cart item id as a parameter.

 - If it isn't matching any of the cart items in the cart a releveant reponse is sent.
 - Any other error will send a relevant response message.

 ### Orders:

+1. Registered users that have checkdout their carts and have had their orders completed can see their orders and their details through "GET/orders"

+---

+- This endpoint will show each order a specific user has had complete by an Admin, and it will show order id, total price of order and when it was created and updated.
+- The Admin has also access to this endpoint and will have the exact same view as the users but will see all users orders, no matter the current status (complete/cancelled/in-process).
+- Should any error is handled and triggers a relevant response.

+---

+2. Only the Admin has access to the "GET/allorders

+- In this endpoint, the Admin will have the same view as the one from the previous endpoint, but each order will also list the owner of the order and every order item and its details.
+- Should any error occur while retrieving such data, a relevant response message is sent.
+- This endpoint uses as specified in the requests a raw sql query to retrieve all the data.

 ## Testing with Supertest and Jest